 The paperwork involved in dealing with someone’s passing can be overwhelming, especially since it typically needs to be completed quickly.
 Funeral directors are the ones who deal with obtaining the death certificate, making arrangements for the service, communicating plans to guests, writing the obituary, and more.

 They’re part of a team

 Funeral directors don’t work alone.
-They manage a team of people to help realize the final wishes of the deceased.
+They manage a team of people to help realise the final wishes of the deceased.
 They ensure everyone works together and that everything is done in a timely, efficient manner.

 They’re more creative than you think

-With the increasing popularity of personalized funerals, many funeral directors have begun to get creative.
+With the increasing popularity of personalised funerals, many funeral directors have begun to get creative.
 From sober events, to nonreligious celebrations of life, to traditional ceremonies, there’s always room for creativity and a personal touch.
 Pre-planning is a great way to design your own unique ceremony and a funeral director can help you put it together.

 They aren’t made of stone

 Despite spending a lot of time around death and grief, funeral directors don’t really get used to it.
 They also need time to decompress and while they need to maintain a professional demeanour, they aren’t immune to grief.